Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Numerical Experiments

 where $S^z_j$, $S^x_j$ are the Pauli matrices \cite{gull1993imaginary},

 and $I_2$ is the $2\times 2$ identity matrix.
 When $h=1$, and $J$ is the adjacency matrix of a 1D cycle graph, the system undergoes a quantum phase transition.
-We consider three models under this category: (a) $d=16$ sites with $h=1$, and $J$ the adjacency matrix of a 1D cycle graph, (b) $d=32$ sites with $h=1$, and $J$ the adjacency matrix of a 1D cycle graph, (c) $d=32$ sites with $h=1$, and $J$ the adjacency matrix of a 2D periodic square lattice.
-For 1D model, the dimensions of the MPS/TT are naturally ordered according to the sites on the 1D chain.
-In the 2D Ising model case, we use space filling curve \cite{sagan2012space} to order the dimensions.
-For example, we show the space filling curve and the ordering of MPS/TT dimensions in a $4\times 4$ lattices in \figref{fig:2D_space_filling}.
+We consider three models under this category: (a) $d=16$ sites, (b) $d=32$ sites, and (c) $d=64$ sites.
+We also consider a 2D Ising system which is configured as (d) $d=16$ sites with $h=3$, and $J$ the adjacency matrix of a 2D periodic square lattice.
+For the 1D model, the dimensions of the MPS/TT are naturally ordered according to the sites on the 1D chain.
+In 2D Ising model case, we use a space-filling curve \cite{sagan2012space} to order the dimensions.
+For example, we show the space-filling curve and the ordering of MPS/TT dimensions in a $4\times 4$ lattices in \figref{fig:2D_space_filling}.

-We set the infinitesimal time step $\delta t$ to be $0.01$, and use $2000$ samples in each power method iteration to approximate the propagator $\exp(-\delta t H)$.
-The rest of the parameters are set as follows: we use a $\tilde r=60$ (size of $\vert\Gamma_k\vert,\vert\Xi_k\vert$) random tensor sketches (\secref{sec:sketching}) for sketching and we use $10^{-3}$ as the singular value threshold to solve the core determining equations \eqref{eq:both_sketch_CDE}.
-We initialize the initial wavefunction $\phi_0$ as a random MPS/TT.
-The imaginary time evolution energy is shown in \figref{fig:afqmc_enerngy}.
+For both stochastic and deterministic imaginary-time evolution, we set the infinitesimal time step $\delta t$ to be $0.01$, and use $2000$ samples in each iteration to approximate the propagator $\exp(-\delta t H)$.
+The rest of the parameters are set as follows: we use a $\tilde r=60$ (size of $\vert\Gamma_k\vert,\vert\Xi_k\vert$) random tensor sketches (\secref{sec:sketching}) for sketching.
+The rank of the fitted TT/MPS is gradually increased as the imaginary time grows, up to $16$.
+We initialize the trial wavefunction to be the fully disordered state

+which can also be interpreted as the eigenvector corresponding to the smallest eigenvalue of $H_1[O]$.
+The imaginary-time evolution energy is shown in \figref{fig:afqmc_enerngy}.
 Here we use the symmetric energy estimator given by

 where $\phi_t$ is the wavefunction of the $t$-th iteration.
-Theoretically the energy given by the symmetric estimator can only be larger than the ground state energy.
-Often mixed estimators
+Theoretically, the energy given by the symmetric estimator can only be larger than the ground-state energy.
+Often in quantum Monte Carlo, mixed estimators

-where $\phi$ is a fixed reference wavefunction is used to reduce the bias error originated from the variance in $\phi_t$ \cite{zhang2013auxiliary,shi2021some}.
-The mixed estimator will oscillate around the ground state energy after convergence so one can further take the average of the mixed energy estimators of several iterations to reduce the variance.
+where $\phi$ is a fixed reference wavefunction is used to reduce the bias error originating from the variance in $\phi_t$ \cite{zhang2013auxiliary,shi2021some}.
+The variance can be further reduced by taking the average of the mixed energy estimators over several iterations.